Preschooler Cyberbullying: Understanding and Preventing Online Harassment in Early Childhood

 Signs of Cyberbullying

 It can be difficult to know if a preschooler is being cyberbullied, as they may not have the language or communication skills to express what’s happening to them.
 However, there are some signs that parents and caregivers can look out for.
-These include changes in behaviour, such as becoming withdrawn or irritable, avoiding social situations, and expressing fear or anxiety about using technology.
+These include changes in behavior, such as becoming withdrawn or irritable, avoiding social situations, and expressing fear or anxiety about using technology.
 Preschoolers who are being cyberbullied may also become more clingy or seek more attention than usual.

 Preventing Cyberbullying